pycontribs/ruyaml/README.rst

 ==========

-When you use round-tripping, then the complex data you get are already subclasses of the build in types.
+When you use round-tripping, then the complex data you get are already subclasses of the built-in types.
 So you can patch in extra methods or override existing ones.
 Some methods are already included and you can do::